trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

 ## News

+- We've released a new preprint: [Deep Graph Mapper: Seeing Graphs through the Neural Lens](https://arxiv.org/abs/2002.03864)
-- Next summer I will be interning at Google Brain to work on reinforcement learning.
+- Happy to announce next summer I will be interning at Google Brain.
 - Our paper [Variational Autoencoders for Cancer Data Integration: Design Principles and Computational Practice](https://www.frontiersin.org/articles/10.3389/fgene.2019.01205/full) has been published in the journal Frontiers in Genetics.
 - Our paper [Proximal Distilled Evolutionary Reinforcement Learning](https://arxiv.org/abs/1906.09807)